bscotch/stitch/README.md

 1. Run `npm install -g @bscotch/gms2` for a *global* install of Stitch, allowing you to install it just once and use it for all projects.
 This causes the `gms2 ...` commands to become available in the terminal.
 1. Run `gms2 --help` to see all the things you can do.

 **⚠ ALERT ⚠** When run, Stitch will attempt to install a pre-commit git hook that will convert all .yy and .yyp files to plain JSON (using `gms2 jsonify`).
-This is likely what you want to have happen.
+This is likely what you want.
 If you already have a pre-commit hook, this one will not be installed.
-You can simply add the line `npx gms2 jsonify` somewhere in your existing pre-commit hook to get the same result.
+You can simply add the line `npx gms2 jsonify --path .` somewhere in your existing pre-commit hook to get the same result.

 ### Stitch Configuration File <a id="config-file"></a>